In a Full and Final Settlement (F&F) a creditor agrees:

 At this point it may be a good idea to negotiate, but there is no point in wasting everyone’s time.
 If they have offered you a 60% settlement, then it’s worth seeing if they will accept 40%, but not 10%.

 Read their letter closely – is it clear that they are definitely writing off the remainder of the debt?
 If you are unsure, get them to clarify this in writing.

+- A F&F usually results in the debt being marked as “partially settled” on your credit file.
 You may decide this isn’t important for you.
-Your credit rating is usually poor or dreadful if your are likely to get a F&F, and it’s sensible to decide that clearing your debts is your top priority.
-Whilst it would be lovely to get rid of the debts and improve your credit record at the same time, that probably isn’t going to happen,
+Your credit rating is usually poor or dreadful if you are likely to get a F&F, and it’s sensible to decide that clearing your debts is your top priority.
+Whilst it would be lovely to get rid of the debts and improve your credit record at the same time, that probably isn’t going to happen.

-If the debt has been defaulted it will drop off your credit file six years after the default date – making a Full and Final settlement will not affect this, the debt will still disappear.
+- If the debt has a default date on your credit record, it will always drop off your credit file six years after that date.
+Making a Full and Final settlement will not affect this, the debt won’t stay there for longer.